 Within the TOPFIT Citizenlab, we recently conducted a study to learn about the patients’ perspectives, when it comes to the monitoring process of rheumatoid arthritis.
 We asked about the current practice to monitor inflammatory activity of rheumatoid arthritis (RA) and whether a new device – the HandScan – could be a valuable addition to the monitoring process.
 The study was coordinated by my colleagues Ria Wolkorte and Lieke Heesink and the information below was shared with all survey participants who wanted to learn about the outcome of the survey.
 The scientific analysis of the data is currently in progress and will soon be submitted to a scientific journal.
+Here is a brief video about the results of the survey:

 Inflammation of joints is one of the main problems of rheumatoid arthritis.
 It is important to keep the inflammatory activity as low as possible.
 This is now mainly done by medication.
 To choose the right medication and dosage, it is important to know how much inflammation is currently present and how severe this inflammation is.